 The photography collection of the National Galleries of Scotland was established in 1984 and presently contains over 50,000 works, including the largest collection of Hill and Adamson photographs anywhere in the world.
 We continue to collect and research photography from the 1840s to the present day, with a particular interest in Scottish work, alongside a remit to also collect photographs by international makers.
 Photography is regularly displayed throughout the National Galleries of Scotland sites, in addition to a dedicated programme of photography exhibitions located in the Robert Mapplethorpe Photography Gallery at the Scottish National Portrait Gallery.

-The University of Glasgow has extensive collections of photographs and books about photography, illustrating developments from the earliest images by William Henry Fox Talbot through to the 20th century.
-Of international importance are nearly 500 calotype negatives by the pioneering partnership of David Octavius Hill and Robert Adamson, active in the 1840s.
-This collection of their work, which also includes over 400 salted paper prints, is second in size and significance only to the Scottish National Portrait Gallery.
-We also hold fascinating examples of professional and amateur work, as well as significant numbers of photographs in the archives of, for example, the artists James McNeill Whistler, James Paterson and Jessie M King.
+The University of Glasgow has extensive collections of photographs and books about photography, illustrating developments from the earliest images by William Henry Fox Talbot onwards.
+Of international importance are nearly 500 calotype negatives by the partnership of David Octavius Hill and Robert Adamson, active in the 1840s.
+We hold fascinating examples of professional and amateur work which give insights into aspects of Victorian and Edwardian life.
+Our business archive collections include industrial works photography used for commercial purposes, from the laying of keels in Clyde shipyards to the finishing shop of Templeton's carpets.
+Significant collections of photographs are also found in the archives of University of Glasgow Professors and artists including Jessie M King, James Paterson and James McNeill Whistler.